Little Woodbury: Discovery and excavation

-Bersu dug a network of parallel trenches, one after the other, across the site.
-By this method he was able to identify a large roundhouse and several other domestic features.
-The postholes of the roundhouse enabled Bersu to argue that these structures were the common domestic building type of the Iron Age; prior to his work it was thought that people lived in holes in the ground.
-Through Bersu's identification of animal bone and cereal grains, he convinced other archaeologists to re-evaluate the large holes they had found as storage pits.
+Bersu worked at the site from 12 June to 18 September 1938, and 12 June to 19 July 1939.
+He dug a network of 4-5m wide parallel trenches, one after the other, across the site.
+By this method he was able to identify a large roundhouse and several other domestic features such as corn-drying frames, granaries, and storage pits.
+The postholes of the roundhouse enabled Bersu to argue that these structures were the common domestic building type of the Iron Age; prior to his work it was thought that people lived in clusters of pit-dwellings in the ground.